SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * Keep track of all your contacts and companies while easily linking them together as needed

 ### What's new in HubSpot 2018?

+This

+#### What you might not like

+The free version plugs Hubspot on its forms, templates and things like that.

 ### Alternatives to HubSpot